odbaev/git-hooks/README.md

 ### pre-commit

-* convert files to utf-8 encoding or warn what files are not utf-8 encoded
+* convert files to utf-8 encoding or warn which files are not utf-8 encoded
-* convert tabs to spaces or warn what files has tabs
+* convert tabs to spaces or warn which files have tabs

 ## Installation